NATASHA-ct/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Leaderboard

-> Description the project.
+> The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.(API , JavaScript , HTML , CSS , Webpack

 ## Built With

+- HTML
-- Major languages
+- CSS
-- Frameworks
+- JavaScrpt
-- Technologies used
+- Webpack

 ## Live Demo (if available)